MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online-auth.md

 #### Permissions for user identity to enforce access to default secret stores

-If you use the [secret injection](concept-secret-injection.md) feature and you set the flag to enforce access to the default secret stores while creating your endpoints, your user identity must have permission to read secrets from workspace connections.
+If you use the [secret injection](concept-secret-injection.md) feature, and you set the flag to enforce access to the default secret stores while creating endpoints, your user identity must have permission to read secrets from workspace connections.

 An endpoint identity can be either a system-assigned identity (SAI) or a user-assigned identity (UAI).
-When the endpoint is created with a SAI and the flag to enforce access to the default secret stores is set, a user identity must have permissions to read secrets from workspace connections when creating an endpoint and creating deployments under the endpoint.
+When the endpoint is created with a SAI and the flag to enforce access to the default secret stores is set, a user identity must have permissions to read secrets from workspace connections when creating an endpoint and deployments.
 This restriction ensures that only a user identity with the permission to read secrets can grant the endpoint identity the permission to read secrets.

-If a user identity that doesn't have permission to read secrets from workspace connections tries to create an endpoint or a deployment with a SAI, and the endpoint's flag is set to enforce access to the default secret stores, the endpoint or deployment creation is rejected.
+If a user identity that doesn't have permission to read secrets from workspace connections tries to create an endpoint or a deployment with a SAI, and the endpoint's flag is set to enforce access to the default secret stores, the endpoint, or deployment creation is rejected.

-If the endpoint is created with a UAI, or the endpoint uses a SAI but the the flag to enforce access to the default secret stores isn't set, the user identity doesn't need to be able to read secrets from workspace connections to create an endpoint or deployment.
+If the endpoint is created with a UAI, or the endpoint uses a SAI but the flag to enforce access to the default secret stores isn't set, the user identity doesn't need to be able to read secrets from workspace connections to create an endpoint or deployment.
 In this case, the endpoint identity isn't automatically granted the permission to read secrets, but can be manually granted this permission by assigning the proper role.

-Regardless of whether the role assignment is automatic or manual, the secret retrieval and injection is triggered if you mapped the environment variables with secret references in the endpoint or deployment definition.
+Regardless of whether the role assignment is automatic or manual, the secret retrieval, and injection is triggered if you mapped the environment variables with secret references in the endpoint or deployment definition.
 The secret injection feature uses the endpoint identity to do the secret retrieval and injection.
 For more information on secret injection, see [Secret injection in online endpoints](concept-secret-injection.md).

 ### Data plane operations